tilt-dev/company/product-development/README.md

 # Product Development

 ## Workflow
-We have a lightweight product develoment workflow that empowers teams to solve business problems, working directly with customers, and to be accountable for achieving positive business outcomes.
+We have a lightweight product develoment workflow that empowers individual Tilters to collaboratively solve business problems, work directly with customers, and to be accountable for achieving positive business outcomes.

 <img src="images/workflow.png" height="300" />

 The workflow is summarized in the image above.
 At the far left, we continually have conversations with customers and the community.
 These are synthesized into GitHub issues.
 Based on this feedback and our broader company goals and strategy, we maintain a backlog of high-level initiatives as Clubhouse epics (primarily product changes).
 Over time, epics are further defined with scoped work and success criteria, as they are eventually implemented and shipped.

+### Free-form discussion in Clubhouse stories
+All Tilters are encouraged to collaborate in discussing business initiatives and ideas in a free-form fashion, with no strict process, no specific timelines, and no specific implementation commitments.
+Tilters should prefer discussing ideas in Clubhouse stories, linking ideas together, thus building a web of good ideas that are easily searchable for posterity.

-### Defining high-level business initiatives (Epics)
+### Defining high-level business initiatives with Epics

 All Tilters are encouraged to collaborate in defining high-level business initiatives (Clubhouse epics) over time.
-This is an ongoing task with no specific timelines.
+This is an ongoing task with no specific timelines and no strict process.
+Tilter should prefer discussing ideas in Clubhouse stories and epics.
 Victor is responsible for ensuring that the backlog of epics is continually full.
 There should be no shortage of epics.

 ### Incrementally solving business problems facilitated by DRIs
 When a Tilt engineer is free, they should pick a high priority epic to work on and make themself the sole owner of the epic.
 The engineer should find other folks to collaborate on the epic as needed, but they are the [DRI](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4) (directly responsible individual) for driving the epic to completion.
 There should be at most one owner on any epic, and the owner is the DRI.
 More below on completing an epic.